Sir Thomas More (play)

-Sir Thomas More is an Elizabethan play and a dramatic biography based on particular events in the life of the Catholic martyr Thomas More, who rose to become the Lord Chancellor of England during the reign of Henry VIII.
+Sir Thomas More is an Elizabethan play and a dramatic biography based on events in the life of the Catholic martyr Thomas More, who rose to become the Lord Chancellor of England during the reign of Henry VIII.
 The play is considered to be written by Anthony Munday and Henry Chettle and revised by several writers.
 The manuscript is particularly notable for a three-page handwritten revision now widely attributed to William Shakespeare.

 Content

-This play is not a biography; it is a drama that deals with certain events in More’s life.
+This play is not a biography; it is a drama that deals with certain events in More's life.
 Other significant facts are not described: There is no mention of his literary career, his book Utopia, or the dispute between Henry VIII and the Pope in Rome.
 Also the life of More is at times expanded beyond what actually occurred and beyond the sources that were used, in order to suit the drama.
 What the play is about has been debated, but the issues revolve around obedience to the crown and rule of law, particularly when a populace becomes stirred up in an anti-alien fervor.
 Even More must obey; when he does not he loses his life.

-There are three primary actions in the drama: First is the uprising of 1517 known as Ill May Day and More’s quelling of the rioters.
-Second is the portrayal of More’s private life, his family and friendships, demonstrating his generosity, kindness, and wit.
-Third is his service as Privy Councillor and Lord Chamberlain, and the principled stand he took in opposition to the king, which leads to More’s execution.
+There are three primary actions in the drama: First is the uprising of 1517 known as Ill May Day and More's quelling of the rioters.
+Second is the portrayal of More's private life, his family and friendships, demonstrating his generosity, kindness, and wit.
+Third is his service as Privy Councillor and Lord Chamberlain, and the principled stand he took in opposition to the king, which leads to More's execution.

-The particular articles More refuses to sign are never described, so the play avoids the specific conflict that occurred between the church in Rome and the English Church, allowing the story to focus on the issue of freedom of an individual conscience from worldly authority.
+The particular articles More refuses to sign are never described, so the play avoids the specific conflict that occurred between the Catholic Church and the breakaway English church, allowing the story to focus on the issue of freedom of an individual conscience from worldly authority.
 This explains why Munday, who fought against the Catholic Church, would be an author of a play that vindicates More, a Catholic martyr.
-Munday’s abiding interest, as demonstrated in his other plays, was in speaking out against attacks on an individual’s freedom, attacks that came from both church and state.
+Munday's abiding interest, as demonstrated in his other plays, was in speaking out against attacks on an individual's freedom, attacks that came from both church and state.

 Considered in terms of theatrical performance, it is seen as effective and dramatic in the scenes dealing with the rioting, it is warm and human when dealing with More's private life, and it is sympathetic and admiring as More sticks to his principles in the conclusion of the play.
 It is considered to be the best of the dramatic biographies that were written in Elizabethan times.
 Even with these qualities it would not have attracted as much interest if it were not for the association this play has with Shakespeare.